TensorVince/PeacefulOpenSourceLicense/README.md

 ##Summary
 This means following if the enduser uses violence:

-- the enduser can be sued anytime (reverse engineering can be used to collect evidence)
+- the enduser can be sued anytime (reverse engineering can be used to proof that the enduser used POSL-licensed components without complying with the license agreement)
 - the endusers tradesecrets can be legally exposed (this can cost the enduser lots of money)
 - reputational damage (loss of customers => again, loss of money)